How to Make a Dog Collar On Your Own

 Slide the D-Ring onto the dog collar.
 It doesn't matter where it ends up at this point.

-15. The Other Half of the Buckle
+15. The Other Half Of The Buckle

 Take the female end of the buckle and slide it up to your desired collar length. ( See the chart at the beginning of this How To for the finished length ) For all collar sizes except Mini, go ahead and Triple Stitch the female buckle end in place.